Early Childhood Education

 The Fredonia Difference

-Fredonia is the gold standard of teacher education, being the first institution in New York to meet all five of the Council for the Accreditation of Educator Preparation (CAEP) standards and one of the first institutions in the nation to be fully accredited through CAEP, the single specialized accreditor for educator preparation in the United States.
+Fredonia is the gold standard of teacher education, being a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP), a nationally recognized accrediting body approved by New York State Education Department.
 As a future teacher, you will be in the field - in a real classroom - as soon as your first semester.
 The program emphasizes appropriate development as you go along, making your educational experience exciting but not overwhelming.

 - Early childhood center teacher